aerohub/hugo-orbit-theme/README.md

 ## Getting started

-After installing the theme successfully it requires a just a few more steps to get your resume running.
+After installing the theme successfully it requires just a few more steps to get your resume running.

 ### Copying  files